Table of Contents

 I try to go for variety.
-Looking through the recent updates on my Goodreads feed, the last few books were on economic history (2007), a history of ancient Rome (2015), a history of the lead up to World War I (1962), Japanese philosophy (1340) and startup culture (2019).
+Looking my reading list, the latest few books were on economic history (2007), a history of ancient Rome (2015), a history of the lead up to World War I (1962), Japanese philosophy (1340) and startup culture (2019).
 Diversity of topic, publication date and author.

 History is particularly important.
 Understanding what has happened in the past is crucial to understanding the present and predicting the future.
 Most of the reading I have been doing around understanding the coronavirus pandemic has drawn on historical precedent.
 What happened in the last financial crisis and the last pandemic?
 What does this mean we should do now?